Nearsightedness in Materials with Indirect Band Gaps: Introduction

 Our main results establishes this, for the case of linear tight binding models at zero Fermi-temperature, and show that this result is stable under perturbations.

-This result is important because the indirect band gap can be much larger than the direct band gap, especially in small-gap semiconductors such as ${\rm Mg}_2{\rm Si}$; cf. Figure~\ref{fig:gap_bz}.
+This result is important because the vertical gap can be much larger than the gap, especially in small-gap semiconductors such as ${\rm Mg}_2{\rm Si}$; cf. Figure~\ref{fig:gap_bz}.
 The result explains why some small gapped systems still exhibit excellent exponential localization and linear scaling methods remain applicable.

-Next, we explore whether such improved locality estimates also generalize to the interatomic forces, which is called {\em strong locality} in \cite{chen2016qm, ortner2020point}.
+Next, we explore whether such improved locality estimates also generalize to interatomic forces, which is called {\em strong locality} in \cite{Cances2025, ortner2020point}.
 Through a combination of analytical and numerical empirical results we show that this is not the case.
 This negative result demonstrates that locality of interatomic forces is a fundamentally stronger concept than classical nearsightedness.